 American Christians have been conditioned to believe in what I call the “holy man” and “holy building” myths.
 Every Sunday morning, they expect to find the holy man in a holy building who will minister to their needs.
 The holy man is expected to be a counselor and teacher and should be available twenty-four hours a day.
 Rather than becoming disciples and ministers, these well-meaning Christians are merely consumers of ministry.

 There is a danger of pastors and their church members developing co-dependent relationships.
 The pastor is paid to do the work of ministry.
 In turn the people get their money’s worth—good sermons and great programs.
 Inevitably, the pastor burns out, and the people never have the opportunity to fulfill their calling in Christ to do the work of ministry.
 If pastors are giving a product instead of leading people in a discipleship process, maturity in ministry will never be realized.

-The cell provides a forum for knowing one another, praying together and preparing every believer to reach others for Christ.
+The small group provides a forum for knowing one another, praying together and preparing every believer to reach others for Christ.
 Believers practice hospitality in their homes and learn to know one another as real people.
-Authentic cell life, the type that leads to multiplication, occurs when one believer assumes responsibility to help a younger Christian grow in faith.
+Authentic Christianity, the type that leads to multiplication of small groups, occurs when one believer assumes responsibility to help a younger Christian grow in faith.
 They might meet together each week for prayer, Bible study and discussion about life questions.
 True growth is experienced when believers are either being discipled or discipling others.
 This forces consumers to become disciples.

 A Watered-down Vision